kevinkuriakose173/Spotify-Music-Recommendation-System/README.md

 # spotify-playlist-creator
- Creates a 50 song playlist of recommended song in your Spotify library
+ Creates a 50 song playlist of recommended songs in your Spotify library